asainsbury/Ansible_EX407/README.md

 13. Manage parallelism
 14. Use Ansible Vault in playbooks to protect sensitive data
 15. Use provided documentation to look up specific information about Ansible modules and commands

+## Exam Prep
+When I get some intel on how the exam works, I will update this section.